 It’s almost two years later, and I still bring up fond memories from my dolce vita (sweet life) to my sister’s annoyance.
 I believe the island has been overlooked and underrated far too long, so now I share my wisdom, views, and adventures with you in La Vita Sicilia (The Sicilian Life)!

 For the Love of Food!

 Marzipan.
-Connoli.
+Cannoli.
 Pasta and fresh-baked bread every single day.

 All of these are well-known flavours in the Sicilian culture.
-But here is my delicious – and not so delicious – list of things you must check out and experience when you travel to the tip of the toe.
+But here is my delicious – and not so delicious – list of foods experiences you must check out and experience when you travel to the tip of the toe.

 Whether searching for a perfect fish for cena (dinner) or simply checking out the hype, visiting the local seafood market is a must-do for every adventure seeker!

 I was lucky enough to wander the pungent stalls of Catania’s market in Piazza Carlo Alberto on a sweltering day.
 Not only did I have to hold my breath for the majority of the time, but I also had to look away from some of the sights of fish eyes staring straight into my soul.
 Walking up and down the gallery felt like I was observing a war zone, fish head stakes included.
 You can probably tell I’m not a huge fan of seafood, but don’t get me wrong!
 I was curious and I quite enjoyed my few minutes running around from booth to booth squirming at the catches of the day.
 I noticed fishermen sell everything from anchovies to large eels, from shrimp to snails.
 Most of the selections, though, were types of seafood I have never heard of or seen before!
 I also couldn’t help but notice a group of Nonnos (grandfathers) gathered along the fence of the market (adorable, actually).
 I like to think they meet up every day by the market to gossip!